top of page

 Identifying Picky Eating Behaviors

-Identifying picky eating habits in your child with autism can be challenging since many behaviors overlap.
-However, there are certain signs you can watch for that may indicate picky eating, such as:
+Identifying picky eating habits in your child with autism can be tricky, especially since some behaviors can overlap with other challenges.
+But there are a few signs you can look for that might indicate picky eating, such as:

-· Eating only a limited variety of foods
+• Eating only a small variety of foods

-· Exhibiting extreme reactions to certain foods, such as gagging or vomiting
+• Having strong reactions to certain foods, like gagging or vomiting

-· Exhibiting rigid or repetitive behavior like eating foods in a certain order or at a certain time
+• Sticking to rigid routines, like eating foods in a certain order or only at certain times

-If you think your child might have picky eating habits, it’s a good idea to talk to your healthcare provider to make sure there aren't any underlying medical issues or nutritional gaps.
+If you notice any of these signs, it’s a good idea to talk to your child’s healthcare provider to rule out any medical issues or nutritional concerns.

 Strategies to Help Your Child Overcome Picky Eating Habits

-If your child has picky eating habits, there are several strategies you can try to help them expand their food choices and become more adventurous eaters.
-Here are some tips to get you started:
+If your child has picky eating habits, don’t worry—there are several strategies you can try to help them become more open to new foods.
+Here are some simple tips to get started:

 Creating a Sensory-Friendly Mealtime Environment